samuelparkin1/samuelparkin1.github.io/Deliverables/README.md

 <a name="Tech_stack"></a>
 ### Tech stack.
-The tech stack diagram show the flow and list all the technology services used to build the Portfolio website.
+The tech stack diagram shows the flow and list all the technology services used to build the Portfolio website.

 In the **Design** stage Balsamiq Wireframe was used to generate digital sketches of the ideas and concept to be used on the portfolio.

 While in the **Create** stage, VS studio was used to write the HTML and CSS code.
-Through out the create stage GIT was contiuously used as the repository system.
-At the final stage of creating the portfolio XML-Sitemaps was used to create the porfolios XML code.
+Throughout the create stage GIT was continuously used as the repository system.
+At the final stage of creating the portfolio XML-Sitemaps was used to create the portfolios XML code.

-When the site was ready to **Deploy**, the final code was uploaded to Github in order to be view by the web.
-The Lighhouse tool helped ensure that the Protfolio page has adiquite performance and accessibility.
-To improve search visbility, Google Search Console was used to help in the measuring of the portfolios search traffic and performance.
+When the site was ready to **Deploy**, the final code was uploaded to GitHub in order to be view by the web.
+The Lighthouse tool helped ensure that the Portfolio page has adequate performance and accessibility.
+To improve search visibility, Google Search Console was used to help in the measuring of the portfolios search traffic and performance.

 <img src="docs\Tech_stack\Tech_Stack-removebg-preview.png" alt="Tech Stack" width=""/>